Marek211299/english-for-designers/02-first-impression/index.md

 ## Skills
 - I shoot with Canon
 - I prefer Apple but I can also use Windows
-- I know photoshop, Lightroom
+- I know Photoshop, Lightroom
 - My friend has become Ai